How to Anneal 3D Prints for Strength (Nylon, ABS & PLA)

 Again, this temperature is high enough to allow the material to soften which will release the stress caused by extrusion while increasing crystallization.

 As is always the case when annealing plastics, it is also low enough so that the material will not melt, flow, or significantly deform.

 Again, once the oven is at temperature let it sit for an hour for the sake of temperature uniformity.
 Use an accurate thermometer to determine temperature prior to starting the annealing process and use a convection oven if possible.

 Place the nylon object on an oven-safe surface and put it in the oven for two hours.
 This time is necessary to allow polymer chain realignment and recrystallization.
 Don’t open the oven while annealing is underway.

-When the two hours are up, turn the oven off, leave the object inside and let the oven cool incrementally to room temperature.
-This is to reduce warping and to maximize the benefits gained through annealing.
+When the two hours are up, turn the oven off, leave the object inside, and let the oven cool incrementally to room temperature.
+This is to reduce warping and maximize the benefits gained through annealing.

 When the oven is at room temperature, remove your objects.
 Once again, you may notice shrinkage and growth along the X, Y and Z axes.
 As was the case with PLA, this shrinkage can be compensated for in the design and printing processes.